desktopsetup/BadDroid/README.md

 ㅤ

-The "Text Me" Script
+The "Text Someone" Script

-Description : Opens up Messages and types to whoever was last texted
+Description : Opens up SMS and types to whoever was last texted

 ㅤㅤ